Ketho/vscode-wow-api/README.md

 Adds IntelliSense features for World of Warcraft API to VS Code.
 This is a third party extension for [LuaLS](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) with [annotations](https://luals.github.io/wiki/annotations/).

+### Activation
+> [!IMPORTANT]
+> This extension will only activate when either:
+> - A proper [.toc](https://warcraft.wiki.gg/wiki/TOC_format) file exists when the workspace is opened.
+> - The extension was previously loaded in the workspace.
+> - The "Activate WoW API extension" command is used.

+### Features
 #### API
 * Includes the WoW Lua 5.1 environment
 * Loads the official Blizzard [API documentation](https://github.com/Gethe/wow-ui-source/tree/live/Interface/AddOns/Blizzard_APIDocumentationGenerated)